DrBoLi/Environmental_Engineer_Salary/README.md

 ## File Descriptions

-'Indeed_scraper.ipyn' is the notebook for the webscrapper.
+`Indeed_scraper.ipyn` is the notebook for the webscrapper.
 Use web scraper to scrape 1000 job postings from indeed.com.
 With each job, we got the following:
 - Job title
 - Company